 The Evaluation planning work group ensures two of the Ten Actions in all our activities; Real-time Evaluation planning and Needs driven programmes.
 The Evaluation Planning Work group is, together with our Programme partners, responsible for ensuring that our programmes are designed in such a way that they fulfill the needs as presented by our target groups.
 Furthermore, the work group evaluates, together with our Programme and Target partners, all on-going programmes real-time and ensures that our ten actions are implemented.
 The work group uses our own unique evaluation planning tool, ROPE (Real-time Outcome Planning and Evaluation).
-The assignments are to address in relation to each programme:
+The workgroup specific assignments to address in relation to each programme are as below and the tasks are assigned to volunteer staff in the compiled order:

-- 1. Keep Programme Journals (PJ) updated.

-- 2. Propose sustainable economy approaches

-- 3. Make Institutional capacity assessments.

-- 4. Involve Action10 advisers.

-- 5. Address any other task related to a programme that falls under the A10 responsibility.
+- 1. Keep Programme Journals (PJ) updated. - 2.
+Seek opportunities to develop stories from individuals among Target and programme partners and share with KS. - 3.
+Propose Sustainable economy approaches for each programme. - 4.
+Make Institutional capacity assessments for each PP. - 5.
+Address any other task related to a programme that falls under the A10 responsibility.

-- 6. Offer knowledge sharing from PJs to Action10 staff, partners and others.
+- 6. Provide knowledge sharing from PJs to Action10 staff, partners and others.

+- 7. Involve Action10 advisers.

-- 7. Make cross PJ analyses.
+- 8. Make cross PJ analyses.

-- 8. Develop and maintain an EP database.
+- 9. Develop and maintain an EP database.